serverless/enterprise/docs/safeguards.md

 [custom policies](#custom-policies) can be created and added to your serverless project.

-## Minimum Version and Enterprise Plugin Requirements
+## Minimum Version Requirements

 In order to enable Serverless Safeguards for a particular Service you must deploy or redeploy that Service using Serverless Framework version 1.43.0 or later.

-## Installing

-That's it!
-Safeguards are enabled by default in the Enterprise plugin.

 ## Available Policies

-The following policies are included in the Enterprise plugin and configurable in the [Serverless Enterprise Dashboard](https://dashboard.serverless.com/).
+The following policies are included and configurable in the [Serverless Enterprise Dashboard](https://dashboard.serverless.com/).

 ### No "\*" in IAM Role statements